-Pre-Podiatry and Pre-Chiropractic 3 year plus programs are exempt from these courses.
+\ Pre-Podiatry and Pre-Chiropractic 3 year plus programs are exempt from these courses.

-Many courses have prerequisites which are listed in the course description.
-Please be sure that necessary prerequisites have been taken before enrolling in any course.
 Students wishing New Jersey Teaching Certification must be admitted to the B.A. in Education and satisfy the courses listed in the biology co-concentration (see page 97).
 Should a student decide to major in the discipline exclusively, he/she will need to submit a change of major declaration and satisfy all the requirements.
 Students who wish to double major must complete the requirements of both majors.